-7.2.1 Once appointed it will be the responsibility of the Independent Investigator to investigate the issue / allegation and to prepare a report:

-$\ \square$ to recommend any disciplinary action (if any is appropriate) or range of actions which appear to him / her to be appropriate for the authority to take against the chief executive.

-7.2.2 The methodology adopted by the Investigator should be confirmed with the parties.
+- 7.2.1 Once appointed it will be the responsibility of the Independent Investigator to investigate the issue / allegation and to prepare a report: - stating in his / her opinion whether (and, if so, the extent to which) the evidence he / she has obtained supports any allegation of misconduct or other issue under investigation; and to recommend any disciplinary action (if any is appropriate) or range of actions which appear to him / her to be appropriate for the authority to take against the chief executive. - 7.2.2 The methodology adopted by the Investigator should be confirmed with the parties.
 However, the JNC believes that the Independent Investigator should operate on the basis either of a process of evidence gathering, hearing submissions etc or a formal hearing, at which both parties will have the usual opportunities to present evidence, cross-examine witnesses etc. Both parties can be represented by an individual of their choice (the chief executive's representation should be obtained at his / her own expense).
 While the recommended procedure allows for either option, on balance the JNC's preference is for the 'investigation' model, but the decision on this remains with the Independent Investigator.